In Blue Beetle, Xolo Maridueña and Ángel Manuel Soto Tell a Magical Realist Superhero Story

 Blue Beetle Is the First Standalone Story of the New DCU

-Blue Beetle was in the works at Warner Bros. years before James Gunn came aboard to launch the new DCU.
+Blue Beetle, which is now in theaters, was in the works at Warner Bros. years before James Gunn came aboard to launch the new DCU.
 The director of Marvel’s Guardians of the Galaxy franchise was temporarily fired from it over old tweets he has repeatedly apologized for — he told MovieMaker that he used the occasion to make changes and think about his true values.

 But soon enough, DC hired him to direct 2021’s The Suicide Squad, Marvel rehired him to direct the May release Guardians of the Galaxy Vol. 3, and, between the two films, Warner Bros. brought him in as the new co-CEO of DC Studios with Peter Safran.

-Note: Editor’s Note: This story was originally published July 5 and has been updated with Blue Beetle now in theaters.